Information for Placement Providers

 Thank you for your interest in partnering with Fordham Law students as they begin the transition from the classroom to the practice of law.

 Fordham Law students may earn academic credit by participating in legal work under the supervision of practicing attorneys in government agencies, judges’ chambers, non-profit organizations, and select for-profit placements focusing on Intellectual Property and Information Law, including media, entertainment, and fashion companies.
 These experiential opportunities are intended to build upon what students have already learned in their doctrinal courses and to promote their professional development, by assisting them in integrating legal theory with skills and professional values.
-Placements that have not yet been approved must complete an Application for Approval.
+Placements that have not yet been approved must complete a program questionnaire.
 All government and judicial placements are considered pre-approved.

 Externship field placements play an integral part in helping Fordham Law students achieve the following goals of the Externship Program: